SolomonM-Kebede/Conway_s_GameOfLife/README.md

 - Interface class givens a plat form to play the game.
 There are three methods to run the code in main class , one is custom based in which any one can create its own grid and set the rules for themselves including where the living cell start and stability and print capabilties on or off future and run as much as generation anyone want. to compile without optimization and with debuging : g++ -std=c++17 O0 -g -o game main.cpp WorldClass.cpp Interface.cpp or use clang++ environment.
+- Since it is build use cmake, check CMakeList.txt and  run simply with ./game